KevinVanthuyne/agon-docker-compose/README.md

 # Agon

-Agon is a collection of applications that allow to easily host an **automated competition** for different games over a user-defined period.
+Agon makes it super easy to host an **automated competition** for different games over a user-defined period.
 Users can post their own scores through a Discord Bot and see leaderboards in Discord or through a website in order to promote **competitiveness** between players in an **autonomous** way.

-Agon was originally created for a pinball competition where people play one pinball each month, but it translates perfectly to an arcade game competition or basically anything for which high scores can be achieved.
-Agon is generic, flexible and configurable to suit a lot of different needs.
+Agon was originally created for a pinball competition where people play one pinball machine each month, but it translates perfectly to an arcade game competition or basically anything for which high scores can be achieved.
+Agon is **generic, flexible and configurable** to suit a lot of different needs.

 ## Docker Compose

 This repository contains the Docker Compose file that runs all components of the Agon application: